mamnuya/GNER/README.md

 Other generated results can be found at [here](https://drive.google.com/drive/folders/1kg7YDRk8jK4_Bo19jJpZtdAQMBoucppW?usp=drive_link), and the execution process is similar to the two examples mentioned above.

 ### Reproduce and Test Paper Results in Table 9
-To verify the results in Table 9 using unit tests, you can executve the following command:
+To verify the results in Table 9 using unit tests, you can execute the following command:
 ```python
 # Table 9 Testing
 python test_GNER_table9.py